academie-de-espee/earl-marshal/training/rapier-marshal.md

 #### Legs & Arms
 * All other areas not discussed previously must be covered in abrasion-resistant material, including feet and hands.
 * No bare skin should show.
 * For cut and thrust, elbows must be further protected by a minimum of an athletic pad or equivalent materials.
+Hands must also have padded gloves or full rigid if one combatant is using a two-handed weapon.

 ## Weapon Standards and Inspections
 ### Blades
 * Blades must be no longer than 48" as measured from the tip to the top of the tang (i.e. where the tang and forte meet)
 * Blades must flex to the standard as defined in Society Rapier Rules.
 * Steel blades will not be altered in way that could significantly alter their temper, flexibility or durability.
-Exceptions include, tang modification, cutting down heavy rapier blades, wielding a blunt tip on so long as it does not affect the temper of the blade.
+Exceptions include, tang modification, cutting down heavy rapier blades, welding a blunt tip on so long as it does not affect the temper of the blade.
 * Light rapier blades must be a foil blade, epee blade, or similar variant from an established commercial manufacturer.
 * Light rapier blades are not allowed in Heavy Rapier, nor Cut & Thrust combat.
 * Flexi-daggers are not allowed for Cut & Thrust combat.